-Ian John-Baptiste is a Trainee Solicitor at Advice Wise Solicitors who predominantly works within the Criminal and Immigration departments assisting fee earners on the day to day running of files.
+Ian John-Baptiste is a Solicitor at Advice Wise Solicitors who predominantly works within the Criminal and Immigration departments assisting fee earners on the day to day running of files.

 Ian is a personable and knowledgeable asset to the team who routinely assists senior solicitors on a variety of legal matters and acting as a secondary contact, ensuring that all clients are kept informed of the progress of their case and of any developments.